Utstein Surgical Indicators

 The consensus reached at the Utstein Conference, which included refined indicators, approaches to data collection and reporting criteria necessary for patient safety, was published in PLoS Medicine.

-A follow-up Utstein conference in September 2022 will finalise the data collection guide and plan for the piloting of the manual in 2023.
-Next steps will be to integrate the indicators and manual into national and regional data collection processes, and to facilitate and encourage their use at national, regional, and global levels.
+Following the completion of the pilots in early 2024, the next steps will be to integrate the indicators and manuals into national and regional data collection processes, and to facilitate and encourage their use at national, regional, and global levels.